MadCzarls/symfony-docker/README.md

 # Usage

+1. Clone repository, `cd` inside.
+1. Create `.env` file in `docker/php` directory according to your environment, one of - `dev`, `test`, `prod` - just copy correct template `.env.dist`, but remember to define your own `APP_SECRET`!
-Clone repository, `cd` inside, create `docker-compose.yml` based on `docker-compose.yml.dist` with `cp docker-compose.yml.dist docker-compose.yml` command.
-If needed, change configuration according to the comments inside.
-Then define your `APP_SECRET` in the correct file based on your ENV (`docker/php/.env.app.[dev/prod]`).
-You can change PHP memory limit in `docker/php/config/docker-php-memlimit.init` file if you want.
+1. Review `docker-compose.yml` and change according to the comments inside.
+1. You can change PHP memory limit in `docker/php/config/docker-php-memlimit.init` file if you want.

 Afterwards run:

 <pre>
 docker-compose build
 docker-compose up
 </pre>

-After that log into container with `docker exec -it app.php bash`, where `app.php` is the default container name from `docker-compose.yml.dist`.
+After that log into container with `docker exec -it symfony.php bash`, where `symfony.php` is the default container name from `docker-compose.yml`.
 Then run:

 <pre>
 composer install
 </pre>

-From this point forward, application should be available under `http://localhost:8050/`, where port `8050` is default defined in `docker-compose.yml.dist`.
+From this point forward, application should be available under `http://localhost:8050/`, where port `8050` is default defined in `docker-compose.yml`.

 ### Running tests